fjames86/frpc/README.md

 * Could make it easier to add more transports, e.g. SSL/TLS stream, writing to shared memory etc. Probably not much call for this though.
 * UDP multicast?
 * The XDR serializer is probably not as efficient as it could be, but who really cares so long as it works.
+* Developed using SBCL on Windows and Linux, also tested with CCL and LispWorks on Windows.

 ## 10. License